 The Importance of AES Encryption for a VPN

 A VPN, or Virtual Private Network, allows for the exchange of data between a private and public network.
 Since a VPN facilitates the flow of data between networks, the potential of a data breach is all the more probable.
 Typically, VPN providers place their bets on 256-bit AES encryption as this is by far the most secure VPN encryption form out there.

 It is clear then that the importance of AES encryption for a VPN lies in its ability to protect its data from ISPs, hackers, the government, or virtually any other unwanted presence.
 To get a clearer picture of this, let us look at some VPNs that employ AES encryption.

 VPNs and AES Encryption

 AES encryption has all but becomes a trademark of the VPN industry, and so naturally, any good VPN service provider will use AES encryption to make their channel secure.
 The go-to option is 256-bit AES encryption since this is the strongest and safest pick.
 Let us take a more detailed look at some VPNs that make use of 256-bit AES encryption.

 ExpressVPN opts for 256-bit AES encryption to keep your data secure.
 In this encryption method, they employ a combination of AES 256-bit cipher, SHA-512 HMAC authentication, and 4096-bit RSA key to ensure top-notch security.

 ExpressVPN gives users a ton of benefits.
 Not only can they roam the world wide web undocumented, that is, leaving no trace of their searches, but they can also access sites that are blocked in their region.
-And to top it off, ExpressVPN also offers unlimited streaming services with their VPN.
+And to top it off, ExpressVPN’s solid infrastructure lets you unblock popular streaming services with their VPN.